sabarishchockalingam2017/movieRec/README.md

  `python run.py createSqlite`

+### 4. Download and upload data

+ To download data into the data folder run:

+ `python run.py downloaddata`

- To download data into your s3 bucket run the following command:
+ To upload from the data folder to your AWS s3 bucket run:

  `python run.py loadS3 --bucket=<bucketname>`

-### 4. Run the application
+### 5. Run the application

  ```bash
  python app.py
  ```

-### 5. Interact with the application
+### 6. Interact with the application

 Go to [http://127.0.0.1:3000/]( http://127.0.0.1:3000/) to interact with the current version of hte app.